hosseinoliabak/cisco/Security/01_core_concepts.md

   * PKCS#10: This is a format of a certificate request sent to a CA that wants to receive its identity certificate.
 This type of request would include the public key for the entity desiring a certificate
   * PKCS#7: This is a format that can be used by a CA as a response to a PKCS#10 request.
 The response itself will very likely be the identity certificate (or certificates) that had been previously requested
   * PKCS#12: A format for storing both public and private keys using a symmetric passwordbased key to "unlock" the data whenever the key needs to be used or accessed
 * Suppose I want to send a message to my friend Bob
+0. Each party generates their own key-pairs
+* Suppose:
+  * My public key is: PK
+  * CA's Public key is PK<sub>CA</sub>
-1. I submit a Certificate Signing Request (CSR) to a CA server
+1. I submit a Certificate Signing Request (CSR) to a CA server - PKCS#10.
+Meaning that I ask the CA to sign the binding "Hossein, PK".
+(CA must verify my identity out of band)
+* Here is the information in the request:
+  * Common Name: FQDN
+  * Business Name: Legal name
+  * Department:
+  * City
+  * State
+  * Country: Two-letter code of the country: US, IR, UK,...
+  * Email Address: Address of the contact person
 * Certificate Authority (CA):
   * Comodo
   * Symantec (or VeriSign before it was purchased by Symantec)